imfd-stroemungsmechanik/introduction-into-cfd/3_backward-step/1_preprocessing.md

 $$ \text{Re} = \frac{U_\text{in} \, H_\text{in}}{\nu} \quad \rightarrow \quad \nu = \frac{U_\text{in} \, H_\text{in}}{\text{Re}} = 2 \times 10^{-5}\,\text{m}^2\text{/s} $$

-This value along side the rhological model of the fluid (here: Newtonian fluid) has to be specified in the `transportProperties` dictionary as follows:
+This value along side the rheological model of the fluid (here: Newtonian fluid) has to be specified in the `transportProperties` dictionary as follows:

 ```
 viscosityModel  Newtonian;